DataDog/integrations-core/docs/dev/new_check_howto.md

     c.check({'url': 'http://foobar', 'search_string': 'foo'})
 ```

-The cookiecutter template has already setup `tox` to run tests located at `my_check/tests` so we should be able to run the test simply running:
+The cookiecutter template has already setup `tox` to run tests located at `my_check/tests`.
+Run the test:

 ```
 cd my_check && tox
 ```

-The test we just wrote doesn't check our collection logic though, let's add an integration test.
-We use docker-compose to spin up a Nginx container and let the check get the welcome page.
-Let's create a compose file at `my_check/tests/docker-compose.yml` with the following contents:
+The test we just wrote doesn't check our collection _logic_ though, so let's add an integration test.
+We will use `docker-compose` to spin up an Nginx container and let the check retrieve the welcome page.
+Create a compose file at `my_check/tests/docker-compose.yml` with the following contents:

 ```yaml
 version: '3'